 Unlike the assessment completed during orientation, the later assessment will be part of a oneon-one interaction facilitated face-to-face between each of the participants and the Transition Specialist.
-The career assessment to be done pre-transition will be completed electronically by the Transition Coordinator and entered directly into IWRS.
+The career assessment to be done prior to transition will be completed electronically by the Transition Services Coordinator in partnership with the participant and entered directly into IWRS.

 More information regarding the pre-transition career assessment can be found in Section 8: Program Completion, Transition Services, and Follow-Up of this manual.